 Public cloud security has been the most misunderstood of all the cases.
-The enterprises must know that securing public cloud is a different ball game altogether and the same security tools and techniques cannot be transferred from the on-premises data center to the public cloud.
+The enterprises must know that securing the public cloud is a different ball game altogether and the same security tools and techniques cannot be transferred from the on-premises data center to the public cloud.
 This does not mean that the cloud is less secured than on-premise also.
-The cloud service providers offer a layered security approach with the implementation of data and application access, rights management, system monitoring and strong governance.
+The cloud service providers offer a layered security approach with the implementation of data and application access, rights management, system monitoring, and strong governance.
 Yes, indeed public cloud gives security threats and not all providers offer the same kind of cloud security, but enterprises should never think that the public cloud is secure.

-Myth 2: Public Cloud Is a Single Platform and It’s Secures than Multi Tenant
+Myth 2: Public Cloud Is a Single Platform and It’s Secures than Multi-Tenant

 Reality: Public cloud types vary and so do their security considerations